-2. bell hooks has published more than 30 books.
+2. bell hooks published more than 30 books.

 3. bell hooks handwrote all her books.

-4. bell hooks finds creative inspiration in Buddhism.
+4. bell hooks found creative inspiration in Buddhism.

-Hooks, who identifies as a Buddhist Christian, was first introduced to spirituality through Beat poets, particularly Gary Snyder and Jack Kerouac.
-She explained how Buddhism inspires her writing habits: “One of the things I like about Buddhism is its emphasis on practice; when I apply that to writing, writing becomes a form of practice that gives me the energy to spend long hours.”
+Hooks, who identified as a Buddhist Christian, was first introduced to spirituality through Beat poets, particularly Gary Snyder and Jack Kerouac.
+She explained how Buddhism inspired her writing habits: “One of the things I like about Buddhism is its emphasis on practice; when I apply that to writing, writing becomes a form of practice that gives me the energy to spend long hours.”

 5. bell hooks was influenced by Paulo Freire.